teamapp-ai/teamapp-ai.github.io/_people/ash-richardson.md

 hide_on_about_page: false

 ---
-20 years digital tech and strategy experience, including co-founding #stratapp, Accenture, MP of Oyster Partners (now DigitasLBi) and ex-VC investing in technology startups.
+20 years digital tech and strategy experience: co-founder #stratapp, Accenture, MP of Oyster Partners (now DigitasLBi) and ex-VC investing in technology startups.
 Unique skills on product strategy, design and offshoring.